-Door-knocking is the single most effective thing a campaign does.
-It's also the most operationally painful.
+Door-knocking is the single most effective thing a campaign does to reach voters.
+It's also the most logistically complicated.

 You're a campaign, not a logistics company.
 But you're spending campaign hours on logistics.

-Flip replaces the entire canvass workflow — from voter list to data export — with a single web app.
-No install.
-No training.
+We built Flip to reinvent the canvass workflow, from voter list to data export, with a single web app.
+No downloads, all intuitive.

 Coordinators log in with their own account and see every canvass they manage.
-The live dashboard shows route cards with color-coded status — Available, Claimed, In Progress, Complete — volunteer names, progress bars, and estimated completion time per route.
+The live dashboard shows route cards with color-coded status - Available, Claimed, In Progress, Complete- volunteer names, progress bars, and estimated completion time per route.
 If a volunteer drops halfway, the next person picks up with already-knocked doors marked done.
 One click exports results as an Excel file.
-Share a self-serve link and let volunteers claim routes from a district map on their own.
+Assign routes directly or share a self-serve link and let volunteers claim routes from a district map on their own.

-Tap a link — or pick a route from the self-serve map.
-See the current stop — the address, who lives there with their party affiliation and voting history, and a "Navigate in Google Maps" button.
-Knock the door.
-Tap one of six outcome buttons.
-Check "yard sign" or "left lit" if applicable.
-Move on.
-Leave notes about a specific voter if you want.
-That's the whole workflow.
+To begin, the volunteer taps the link sent to them or picks a route from the self-serve map.
+They see the current stop: the address, who lives there with their party affiliation and voting history, and a "Navigate in Google Maps" button.
+Knock the door, connect with voters, then record the interaction by tapping one of six outcome buttons.
+Check "yard sign" or "left lit" if applicable, and there's a space for notes.
+Everything in Flip online can also be done on paper, with seamless transition via QR code.

-Every contact captured with timestamp, volunteer name and email, voter-specific notes, and household outcome.
-Export is one row per voter — nothing gets lost, nothing needs retyping.
+Every contact captured with timestamp, volunteer name and email, voter-specific notes, and interaction outcome.
+Export is one row per voter - nothing gets lost, nothing needs retyping.

 For each household, the volunteer sees:

-Your canvasser walks up knowing whether the house voted in the last four primaries, or whether the voter who answers is a swing voter versus a lifelong partisan.
-The right conversation with the right person.
+Your canvasser walks up knowing who in the house voted in the last four primaries, and whether the voter who answers is a swing voter versus a lifelong partisan.
+Knowing your constituents leads to the right conversation with the right person.

 Don't have time to assign every route individually?
 Share one link to your volunteer group.
-They see a district map with numbered routes and pick the one nearest them.
+They see a district map with numbered routes and pick the one most convenient for them.
 Each route shows its stop count and estimated time.
-Claimed routes go gray — no double-claiming.
+Claimed routes go gray so there's no double-claiming.

 Not every volunteer canvasses off a phone.
-Older volunteers, rural areas with spotty service, backup for a phone that dies an hour in — paper still matters.
+For older volunteers, rural areas with spotty service, or phones with short battery life, paper can be the best option.

 Flip includes a one-page walk sheet per route that prints cleanly:

-When the paper walk sheets come back, the coordinator scans the QR code on their phone — opens the route — and taps in outcomes digitally.
+When the paper walk sheets come back, the coordinator scans the QR code on their phone to open the route and taps in outcomes digitally.
 No retyping addresses.
-Coming soon: photograph the completed sheet and Flip reads the checkboxes automatically.
+Coming soon: Walk Sheet Scan- photograph the completed sheet and Flip reads the checkboxes automatically.

 One product.
 Two modes.
 Paper and digital data ends up in the same export.